 Zen Superstitious Origin

-Zen is based on an interpretation of an event attributed to Shakyamuni Buddha, known as the Flower Sermon, in which Zen masters claim that the Buddha - instead of speaking - used "silent transmission" of a message (transmitted by his mind to his disciples) - but that only one person could receive that message:
+Zen is based on an interpretation of a sermon attributed to Shakyamuni Buddha, known as the Flower Sermon, in which Zen masters claim that the Buddha - instead of speaking - used "silent transmission" of a message (transmitted by his mind to his disciples) - but that only one person could receive that message:

 "The Flower Sermon was held near a pond during Buddha's later years.
 When he held up the freshly-picked